June 16th, 2017

 Here is an example of a page with Facebook App Links meta tags:

 On iOS, the best workaround is to open a web preview of your app’s content (such as Branch’s free Deepviews or Journeys), and then display a call-to-action button that will successfully launch your app.
 On Android, you can still successfully use App Links to deep link the user into your app, but only from Facebook’s apps.
-You can learn more about Facebook App Links in our detailed analysis here.
+You can learn more about Facebook App Links in our detailed analysis here or by requesting a Branch demo.

 It’s useful to learn about the underlying technologies of mobile deep linking, but in today’s world, no savvy developer should have to spend time implementing these standards alone.
 Hosted deep link platforms like Branch allow the technical details to be abstracted away, leaving reliable deep links that work everywhere.